 - Outdoor tennis courts

-- Aerobics, Pilates, yoga, spin, TRX and other fitness classes offered
+- Body sculpt, Pilates, yoga, spin, TRX, Tai Chi, water aerobics, and other fitness classes offered

 - Full sports court for basketball, volleyball and pickleball

-- Youth program including playground, camps, crafts, movies, swimming and tennis lessons, and outdoor activities
+- Youth programs including playground, summer camps, crafts, movies, swimming and tennis lessons, an established swim team, athletic and sports training, and outdoor activities

 Outdoor Adventures Just Outside Your Door

 Northern Nevada is a year-round playground for just about any kind of outdoor activity you can imagine.
 Our forested corner of the world gives you VIP access to spectacular Lake Tahoe and endless outdoor activities.
 At Parc Forêt, you’re extremely close to world class skiing and snowboarding at 18 nearby alpine resorts, golf at over 50 mountain and desert golf courses, scenic hiking and biking throughout the Sierra Nevada, and boating, fishing and paddle boarding at multiple alpine and desert waterways, just to name a few outdoor possibilities.